Brand Name: N/A

 - Current American Heart Association guidelines recommend using only for high-risk patients

-- Gastrointestinal (GI) and genitourinary (GU) procedures: 1 g intravenously by slow infusion over 1 hour, beginning 1-2 hours before procedure (with or without gentamicin 1.5 mg/kg; not to exceed 120 mg intravenously or intramuscularly less than 30 minutes before procedure)
+- Gastrointestinal (GI) and genitourinary (GU) procedures: 1 g intravenously by slow infusion over 1 hour, beginning 1-2 hours before procedure (with or without gentamicin 1.5 mg/kg; not to exceed 120 mg intravenously or intramuscularly less than 30 minutes before the procedure)

-- Gastrointestinal (GI) and genitourinary (GU) procedures: 20 mg/kg intravenously by slow infusion over 1 hour, beginning 1 hour before procedure (with or without gentamicin 1.5 mg/kg; not to exceed 120 mg intravenously or intramuscular less than 30 minutes before procedure)
+- Gastrointestinal (GI) and genitourinary (GU) procedures: 20 mg/kg intravenously by slow infusion over 1 hour, beginning 1 hour before the procedure (with or without gentamicin 1.5 mg/kg; not to exceed 120 mg intravenously or intramuscular less than 30 minutes before the procedure)

 Surgical Prophylaxis (Off-label)